oscardef/issue-classification-bot-2/README.md

       "contributor2@yahoo.com"
     ],
     "email-body-template": {
-      "label": "Hi,\n\n/issue_label has been identified in issue #/issue_number with title: '/issue_title' and description: '/issue_description', created by @/issue_author in the /issue_repository repository.\n Link to the issue: /issue_link\n\n This is an automated email.
+      "label": "Hi,\n\n/issue_label has been identified in issue #/issue_number with title: '/issue_title' and description: '/issue_description', created by @/issue_author in the /issue_repository repository.\nLink to the issue: /issue_link\n\nThis is an automated email.
 Replies to this message will not be read.", "lingering": [
         "Hi,\n\nThe following lingering issues have been identified:\n{}\nThis is an automated email.
 Replies to this message will not be read.", "- #/issue_number: '/issue_title'.
 The issue has been created on /issue_created_at, and it has been last modified on /issue_updated_at\n"